 I am a writer and editor with nearly ten years of experience in content strategy and writing and editing for diverse types of media, including print, web, and social, on the subjects of health, law, education, and politics.
-I have also worked to help faculty who are used to writing for academics strip complex prose and ideas down to plain, relatable, and engaging English that connects with their peers, the general public, and the media.
-To get a sense of what I have covered, please read my clips below, dating back to 2007, and read my travel writing.
+I have worked with researchers and other professionals in health, helping them develop their writing for lay audiences.
+Read my writing clips below, dating back to 2007, and read my travel writing.

 Healthcare & Public Health